Ballygar: 1860 to 1890

 Practically no expansion took place in Ballygar town from 1860 to 1891.
 The census of 1891 shows it as having 69 houses and a population of 289.
 Then for some reason, the first decade of this century saw a great increase in the population of the town, from 289 to 403, an increase of about 35%.
 Eleven houses were built in the town in that decade.

 Amenities

 The village is the home of a number of businesses, shops, grocers, and butchers.
-One of these shops, in existence for many generations, is now the property of the Kilgarriff family.
-The shop was a general store and meeting place in the village.
+One of these shops, in existence for many generations, was a general store and meeting place in the village.

-Many families can be traced back to having been living in the area as far back as 1749 (as far back as reliable records go).
-These families include Lohan, Martin, Egan, Finneran, Flynn, Galvin, Keane, Mulrey, Mulvey, Geraghty, Healy, Nolan, Kelly, Fischer, Devine, Doyle, Brannelly and Hannon, families.

-In 2003 the village welcomed the Afghanistan Special Olympics team whilst they competed in the 2003 Special Olympics World Summer Games.
+In 2003, the village welcomed the Afghanistan Special Olympics team whilst they competed in the 2003 Special Olympics World Summer Games.

 Ballygar Carnival has been an annual event since 1945.
 Entertainment events and the carnival include dancing, discos, a fun fair, street entertainment, fancy dress, country fair, pig races, and sports tournaments.

-Economy and culture

-Established in 1977, Murray Timber Products Limited has grown to become one of the largest sawmills in Ireland.

-The public library in Ballygar is open every Tuesday and Saturday morning and on Fridays in the afternoon.
-It provides a reference and local studies collection with information on the heritage and history of the area.
+The public library in Ballygar provides a reference and local studies collection with information on the heritage and history of the area.